 Threat Modelling – Focused Defence for Modern Enterprises

-What is this Modelling everyone is talking about?
+What is this Threat Modelling everyone is talking about?

 Fig: 1.0 Threat Scenario

-All threat modelling processes start with creating a visual representation of application or system being analysed.
-There are two ways to create a visual representation.
+The procedure of threat modeling begins with the designing of a visual representation of an application or system analysis.
+There are two means of creating a visual representation.

 - Visual Representation by Data Flow Diagram (DFD)

 DFDs are the tools that provide a high-level visualization of the application that works within the system to store, move or manipulate the data by system engineers.
 It has three core steps: